Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - `LIST` : enumerate files on the FTP server
 - `TYPE A` : text mode
 - `RETR test.txt` : get a file from the FTP server

+### NFS (Network File System)

+NFS is a protocol developed by Sun MicroSystems (now Oracle) to allow other computers to access local folders over the network.
+The NFS client computer can mount the folder exposed by the NFS server to access its content, like a USB drive.
+NFS usually uses TCP/UDP port 2049.
+Its configuration is kept in the `/etc/exports` file.
+It was designed for Unix, but clients also exist for Windows machines.

 ### SMTP (Simple Mail Transfer Protocol)